 For half of a year after my WCNC submission, I had pretty much zero progress in terms of my research because for the first 3 months, I was busily leetcoding, connecting randos on LinkedIn for referrals, and mass applying to US companies aside from my regular internship and school works.
 For the latter 3 months, since I already got two offers (not great ones but still better than spending 100k on a US grad school), I had zero incentive to continue my research.
 I was still slowly making some effort to extend my model tho.

 Two months before my graduation, Yao Chiang told me that I should submit to a journal instead since I already had a conference paper.
 So, I started to write my 1st journal paper.
-I finished my paper for IEEE Transactions on Network and Service Management (TNSM) in June, and then got drafted into the compulsory military training.
+I finished my paper for IEEE Transactions on Network and Service Management (TNSM) in June, and then got drafted into the compulsory military training of Taiwan.
 My professor Hung-Yu Wei helped me submit it in August because he said it would increase the odds of acceptance (with me still being the 1st author).

-In October, I got 1st review.
+In October, I got the 1st review.
 It was a very mild review to everyone’s surprise.
 The reviewers left out a lot of my big problems but only focused on the minor ones for some reason.
 I submitted my response and then got accepted in January.
 Never knew you could get accepted for a journal after only one review.
 Normally there would be 3 rounds of reviews.

 Review